 - Target multiple life-health domains (emotional, physical, vocational and psychiatric)

 - Offer academic courses that translate to high school or college credits

-- Be sensitive to each student’s realities (cultural and socioeconomic)
+- Show sensitivity to each student’s realities (cultural and socioeconomic)

 - Encourage family involvement during treatment